Canute Mikkelsen

-Canute Mikkelsen (or Canute Cobson) was a Roman Catholic prelate who served as Bishop of Viborg (1451–1478).
+Canute Mikkelsen (or Canute Cobson) was a Catholic prelate who served as Bishop of Viborg (1451–1478).

 Biography

 On 14 Apr 1451, Canute Mikkelsen was appointed during the papacy of Pope Nicholas V as Bishop of Viborg.
 On 5 Mar 1452, he was consecrated bishop by Radulphus, Bishop of Città di Castello, with Giovanni Castiglione, Bishop of Penne e Atri, and Marco Marinoni, Bishop of Alessandria, serving as co-consecrators.
 He served as Bishop of Viborg until his resignation in 1478.